TuanPham303/TuanPham303/README.md

 ### Hi there 👋

-If you happen to be here and reading this, give a [visit to my site](https://tuanpham303.github.io/).
+If you happen to be here and reading this, why not checking out [my site](https://tuanpham303.github.io/)?.
 Currently it is under construction but I hope I will find time to finish it soon.
 Cheer :)

 <!--
 **TuanPham303/TuanPham303** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.